 What are the Different HAZMAT Protection Levels?

-With such a wide range of hazardous materials, the Environmental Protection Agency (EPA) came up with a four-tier system to determine the right level of protection for individuals.
+The Environmental Protection Agency (EPA) created a four-tier system to determine the right level of protection for individuals.
 These tiers are labeled A through D, and they have specific rules and regulations.
 Here is a breakdown of each of these HAZMAT levels.

 Level A HAZMAT

-This is the most protected level, which means that it is designed to safeguard against highly toxic or dangerous substances, including those that may be radioactive or biological (i.e., an infectious disease).
+This is the highest protection level, meaning it is designed to safeguard against highly toxic or dangerous substances, including those that may be radioactive or biological (i.e., an infectious disease).
 In this case, the hazardous material poses a threat to the respiratory system, eyes, and skin.
 Because of this, individuals need to use the following personal protective equipment (PPE) to stay safe:

 - Fully Encapsulated Chemical Protective Suit